• RECIPES

 Making the rolls:

-• Divide the remaining melted butter among 6 muffin cups of your muffin tin, brushing the melted butter up the sides of each cup.
+• Take the remaining melted butter you set aside earlier and divide evenly among 6 cups in a standard muffin tin, brushing the butter up the sides of the cups.

-• In a bowl, whisk together the icing sugar and milk (or water) so no lumps appear.
+• Once the rolls are cooled, combine the icing sugar and milk in a small bowl, mixing until you have a thick smooth glaze.
 Adjust the amount of icing sugar or milk until you get a syrupy consistency similar to maple syrup.
+Drizzle the glaze over the cooled cinnamon rolls.

 Notes